Learning Thai Massage is one thing. But growing and retaining a good client base is a completely different set of skills for massage therapists.

 NAME | DATE | EMAIL | ADDRESS/PHONE | COMMENT |

 Now you have your guest book set up.
-Total cost is 2 or 3 dollars.
+The total cost is 2 or 3 dollars.
 I still have my first simple guest book from 2003 and I cherish the memories of many good Thai Massage sessions and happy clients.

 From now on, after every session with a new massage client, bring out your guest book and ask them to write a short comment on how they feel about the session.